Students Called for Military Duty

 A University of Denver student who receives orders to report for active military duty should provide a copy of those orders (including the date in which the orders were made and the “reporting date”) to the Coordinator of Military Programs in the Office of the Registrar.
-The Coordinator of Military Programs will provide a copy of the orders and written official leave of absence request (if applicable) to the Office of Graduate Studies or Office of Undergraduate Academic Resources and the Office of Financial Aid, if the student has a scholarship or other financial aid.
+The Coordinator of Military Programs will provide a copy of the orders and written official leave of absence request (if applicable) to the Office of Graduate Education or Office of Undergraduate Academic Resources and the Office of Financial Aid, if the student has a scholarship or other financial aid.
 The Coordinator of Military Programs will notify the faculty members in all courses in which the student is enrolled and will assist with arrangement of course completion options and a written official leave of absence (if needed).
 It is generally the student’s responsibility to work directly with faculty members to determine appropriate course completion options.

 Note: Should the student not be capable of providing a copy of such orders to the Coordinator of Military Programs due to the immediacy of the military assignment, the student must submit official orders, 1) upon return to school, or 2) while on duty.
 The University can only consider request for changes to grades or tuition charges with official military orders.
 The University will make appropriate changes to the student’s records once the official orders are submitted.

 - Faculty are urged to work with a student who has received military orders to enable the student to complete the course work whenever it is reasonably feasible for the student to do so.

 - If a student receives military orders for an extended period of time and it is highly likely that the student will miss most of the class sessions in the course, the student would be well advised to drop the course.

 - If the student receives military orders late in the term, faculty members may offer the student the option of an incomplete if such an option is academically appropriate.